Lodging in Antarctica

 These programs depart from (and return to) Punta Arenas, Chile.
 These programs operate on specific / fixed dates from December to February.

-The overnight program costs are approximately US$6,500 per person.
-A full-day program with no overnight is also available, for approximately US$5,500 per person.
+The overnight program starts at US$7,150 per person.
+A full-day program with no overnight is also available, starting at US$6,050 per person.
 Charter options can be arranged.